meng3540/parallel-patterns-convolution/README.md

 ## Visual Studio Project
 The Visual Studio project for this CUDA convolution implementation can be found [here](convolution2d/convolution2d.sln).
 The CUDA C code is located in the [kernel.cu](convolution2d/convolution2d/kernel.cu).

+## License
+The source code for the site is licensed under the MIT license, which you can find in the [MIT-LICENSE.txt](MIT-License.txt) file.